linki/chaoskube/README.md

 ### Configuration

 By default `chaoskube` will be friendly and not kill anything.
-When you validated your target cluster you may disable dry-run mode.
+When you validated your target cluster you may disable dry-run mode by passing the flag `--no-dry-run`.
 You can also specify a more aggressive interval and other supported flags for your deployment.

 If you're running in a Kubernetes cluster and want to target the same cluster then this is all you need to do.